 Erie

-Erie is Pennsylvania’s third largest city and only Great Lakes port.
-Our historic past is reflected on our newly developed waterfront where the U.S. Brig Niagara, Oliver Hazard Perry’s flagship at the Battle of Lake Erie during the War of 1812, has been restored to a sailing tall ship and is berthed at the Port of Erie.
-Thus, Erie has been designated as the Flagship City of Pennsylvania.
-From tourism to manufacturing, from a newly developed bayfront to energized neighborhoods, we are a city that is experiencing dynamic growth.
-Presque Isle Park boasts thirteen miles of sandy beaches and, according to National Geographic Magazine, we enjoy the world’s second most beautiful sunset, surpassed only by Hawaii.
+From tourism to manufacturing, from a newly developed bayfront to revitalized neighborhoods, the city is experiencing dynamic growth.
+Presque Isle Park boasts thirteen miles of sandy beaches, and, according to National Geographic Magazine, we enjoy the world's second most beautiful sunset, surpassed only by those in Hawaii.

 Erie City